Requirements for University Contractors and Vendors to Limit Transmission of COVID-19

 These requirements do not apply to long term temporary agency staff, who must follow all University policies when working under the direction of a University employee or faculty member.

-All University Contractors and Vendors who provide services on campus or in University Property must comply with New Jersey Department of Health COVID-19 guidelines, all applicable Executive Orders issued by the Governor of New Jersey, and any additional requirements and instructions provided by the University representative with oversight responsibility over their engagement (the “University Representative”).
+All University Contractors and Vendors who provide services on campus or in University Property must comply with New Jersey Department of Health public health guidance, , and any additional requirements and instructions provided by the University representative with oversight responsibility over their engagement (the “University Representative”).

 Contractors and Vendors must also comply with the following University requirements: